DexterHuang/CyberCodeOnline/README.md

 ![demo1](https://github.com/DexterHuang/CyberCodeOnline/raw/master/resources/demo.png)
 ![demo2](https://github.com/DexterHuang/CyberCodeOnline/raw/master/resources/demo2.png)
 ### Bug Report / Suggestion
-if you have any bug, request or suggestion please feel free to create an Issue on this repo :)
+If you have any bugs, requests or suggestions please feel free to create an Issue on this repo :)

-if there is a serious exploit please dont create issue here, email me directly at ching.huang.dexter@gmail.com
+If there is a serious exploit please don't create an issue here, email me directly at ching.huang.dexter@gmail.com